ItsT3K/MTerm/README.md

 # MTerm
 MTerm is a terminal I decided to work on based around a VTE terminal tutorial.
-This terminal requires the DEC Terminal Modern font to be pre-installed to your computer.
-This font can be gotten here https://www.dafont.com/dec-terminal-modern.font and installed to any computer that utilizes .ttf files.

-I originally started this terminal out of boredom but I don't feel like quitting working on it :p
+The original idea of this terminal was to have it look like a DEC terminal by using the DEC Terminal Font.
+However this got annoying for me to use after a bit.
+So I decided to change it.
+Originally the change was to Perfect DOS VGA which looked alright.
+Then I settled on Pixifont 2 by https://kokoscript.com.

 # How do I install mterm?